 Visually they are hardly distinguishable from classic noodles and also the preparation is just as simple.
 The short cooking time of four to six minutes is another advantage.

 Legume noodles: Any objections?

 What looks like noodles does not necessarily taste like noodles.
-The flavor of gluten free pastas made from lentils and peas reminds a bit of the basic ingredient.
+The flavor of gluten-free pasta made from lentils and peas reminds a bit of the basic ingredient.
 Moreover, being a bit floury and crumbly, you can’t fool your mouth feeling.
 That’s why they taste best with a strong sauce (see recipe above).
-In that combination the strong taste of its own is no longer so important.
+In that combination, the strong taste of its own is no longer so important.

-Even if the red lentil rotini and other noodles have great nutritional values, they cost e.g. at Trader Joe up to four times more than regular whole grain noodles.
+Even if the red lentil rotini, black bean penne, and other noodles have great nutritional values, they cost e.g. at Trader Joe up to four times more than regular whole grain noodles.
 This raises the question of whether we should not put legumes on the table in their regular form, instead of pasta made from pulses.
 You may want to start with my recipe.